“In all this world there is nothing so beautiful as a happy child.” ~L. Frank Baum

 A Child's Gateway to Virgin Islands National Park

-The playground outside of the Virgin Islands National Park headquarters is the ideal location for integrating natural landscapes, cultural history, trail guides, community meeting areas, and play structures with multiple opportunities for learning because of its location and established use as a play area for island youth and a community meeting spot.
+The playground is a wonderful location for integrating natural landscapes, cultural history, community meeting areas, and play structures with multiple opportunities for learning because of its location and established use as a play area for island youth as well as a community meeting spot.
 Plans include a landscape of shade-bearing native plants, a playhouse inspired by the past and modeled after the first VINP ranger station; and a range of equipment like swings and slides.

 PLANTING A FUTURE